 However, in March 2008 the Navy abandoned the ERGM, after it failed a series of tests in February 2008.
-This ends a 12-year, $600 million project that has been plagued with multiple problems.
+This ended a 12-year, $600 million project that has been plagued with multiple problems.
 BTERM also failed a series of tests around this same time and was likewise cancelled.

 The Republic of Korea has purchased a manufacturing license for these guns in which United Defense delivers most of the upper gun, the shield and the loader, while the Republic of Korea company World Industries Ace (WIA) is responsible for the production of the lower hoist, the panels and the assembly and test of the gun itself.
 A 19 December 2002 press release by United Defense stated that the Republic of Korea had purchased total of six weapons.